When the Angels Swing

-When the Angels Swing is a live album by German girl group No Angels, released by Cheyenne Records and Polydor in association with Universal Music on 29 November 2002.
-Recorded in promotion of a special big band concert at the Berlin Tränenpalast on 2 October 2002, the album differs highly from the group's previous, mainstream pop releases in that they performed their songs with blues and jazz arrangements.
-Musicians Jens Kuphal and Till Brönner were consulted to work on the album which was inspired by the New York City Stork Club and several 1940s swing standards.
-Aside from the title, When the Angels Swing is not directly associated with the No Angels's 2001 single, "When the Angels Sing".
+When the Angels Swing is a live album by German girl group No Angels.
+It was released by Cheyenne Records and Polydor on 29 November 2002 and recorded in promotion of a special one-off big band concert at the Berlin Tränenpalast on 2 October 2002.
+Musicians Jens Kuphal and Till Brönner were consulted to re-arrange songs from the group's first two albums Elle'ments (2001) and Now...
+Us!
+(2002) for the album which was inspired by the New York City Stork Club and several 1940s swing standards.

-While the album failed to chart on the Swiss albums chart, it managed to peak at number 9 in Germany and number 22 in Austria.
-Primarily produced and arranged by Till Brönner, it spawned the Alison Moyet cover "All Cried out" as a single.
-The rest of the track list primarily featured re-arranged tracks, taken from the group's albums Elle'ments and Now...
-Us! except the only previously unreleased song "Funky Dance".